Who Is Responsible for a Community Pool?

 This guide from Gutierrez Law will help you find general answers to these questions.
-However, if you become involved in any kind of legal dispute related to a community pool, consult with a Los Angeles public pool injury attorney for specific advice in your case.
+However, if you become involved in any legal dispute related to a community pool, consult with a Los Angeles public pool injury attorney for specific advice in your case.

 Drowning is one of the leading causes of death for minors under 14.
 However, drowning isn't the only possible harm that can happen at a community pool.
 Poorly maintained pools can cause orthopedic injuries due to slip and falls on the ground surrounding the pool.
 Broken ladders or defective diving boards can also break bones.
 Respiratory problems, intestinal, eye, ear, or skin infections can be caused by contaminated pool water.
 Failure to regularly clean the pool can result in many types of bacterial infections.

 Many injuries resulting from an improperly maintained pool may not be immediately identifiable.
-A personal injury lawyer Los Angeles can help determine the source of harm.
-Consult such an attorney if you have any doubts what caused an injury.
+A personal injury lawyer in Los Angeles can help determine the source of harm.
+Consult such an attorney if you have any doubts about what caused an injury.

 - Failure to maintain pool as required by law

 - Slip and falls caused by defective flooring

 - Failure to warn patrons about relevant hazards

 However, the HOA's specific liability will depend on the legal relationship between the HOA and the injured party.
 Consult with a swimming pool injury lawyer to determine the specific legal relationship in any particular situation.

 Community members, relatives of a homeowner, or friends of a homeowner are typically considered invitees in Los Angeles.
 In general, invitees are people who have received a specific invitation to use the pool.
 To protect invitees, the HOA must maintain a duty of care to keep the pool safe, warn patrons of hazards that could cause injury, and provide adequate supervision.

 A community pool accident attorney can help you identify licensees.